 Many states have laws protecting merchants from false imprisonment claims.
 These laws typically allow merchants to detain retail patrons for a brief period of time when they have reasonable grounds to believe that the person has committed retail theft.
 In many instances, a shopkeeper is limited to detaining a person to request or verify ID, make a reasonable inquiry into whether the person has purchased the merchandise, and/or to hold the person in custody until a peace officer arrives.

-In determining liability, a court till look at whether the store's actions under the circumstances were reasonable.
+In determining liability, a court will look at whether the store's actions under the circumstances were reasonable.
 A guilty shoplifter can still sue for false imprisonment then if the detention was unreasonable.

 In some instances, a person who is not a law enforcement official can make a "citizen's arrest" by calling for a peace officer when a crime is committed or attempted in their presence, although this defense is not meant to give citizens the right to take the place of law enforcement.

 Free Claim Review

 After reading this article, you may be wondering how to initiate a lawsuit for false imprisonment or other related legal advice.
-A great first step in answer that question, and any others you might have, is to speak with a personal injury attorney in your area today.
+A great first step in answering that question, and any others you might have, is to speak with a personal injury attorney in your area today.
 An experienced personal injury attorney from a law firm focused on these types of crimes will be able to review your claim during a free consultation.